 Their families are appalled and unhappy, but don't put up much of a fight.
 They're fishermen and nothing they say will keep them on land.
 Besides they trust the captain and if he says they're going to find fish, they're going to find fish.
-While they're on the water going about the usual fisherman business catching fish, fighting with each other, saving the man overboard, becoming generally disgruntled the largest, most perfect storm ever, is brewing off the eastern seaboard.
-Since they are far to the east of the hurricane just north of Bermuda and the squall of the New England coast, they are fairly unworried.
+While they're on the water going about the usual fisherman business catching fish (yes he found them), fighting with each other, saving the man overboard, becoming generally disgruntled the largest, most perfect storm ever, is brewing off the eastern seaboard.
+Since they are far to the east of the hurricane just north of Bermuda and the squall off the New England coast, they are fairly unworried.
 That is until the ice machine breaks.
 They are then forced to make a hard choice.
 Let the largest payload they have ever caught in their lives rot or try to barrel through the storm and make it back in time to bring the fish to market.
 Of course, they decide to tackle the storm.
 What they are completely unaware of, is that this is the "perfect" storm, one that will take a miracle to survive.

 I don't want to spoil the ending for you, so let me just say that's it's pretty damn exciting.
 Unfortunately, it takes so long for you to get there, it's hard to care.
 It's not much of a surprise, but I still thought it was going to go a different way.
 One of the main reasons you don't get to know the fishermen as well as you should is because the film keeps cutting back and forth between their fight and several other Coast Guard rescues that happened during the storm.
 I know this is based on a true story and that if the Coast Guard did not have the other rescues to contend with the fate of the Andrea Gail might have been different.
 However, since you know even less about these characters, it's just a time waster.
 I didn't want them to die, but I didn't want to watch them being rescued either.
 These scenes really slowed the film down, besides bringing the focus away from the characters you want to see.
 I guess there's only so much fishing one can show before it gets boring for the audience, but maybe that's when the men could've been given some character development.